 - Playing BOOKSHELF, which includes all three books

-- Playing ONLOOKER (digital) or CRIME BOARD (physical), which is a self-contained puzzle
+- Playing the CRIME BOARD, which is a self-contained puzzle

 Three distinct books make up the Full Deck set.